KYVENetwork/ksync/README.md

 and seeds) are empty for now or else the node will connect to other peers.
 It should only connect to our peer.

 When the config is done the node can be started.
 NOTE: this can take a while (~5mins) since the genesis file is quite big.
-You can skip invariants checks to boot even fast, but it still takes a long time until the gaia node starts.
+You can skip invariants checks to boot even faster, but it still takes a long time until the gaia node starts.

 ```bash
 ./gaiad start --x-crisis-skip-assert-invariants